 Demonstrate ownership – don’t be shy

 Launched your own company?
 Created an app that sold thousands?
 Took the initiative on a project?
 We always say, if you want to get a job in Product Management you have to build something.
 If you have, make sure it’s mentioned.
 Especially if this is your first application, that can be your ticket in.

 Talk about the right kind of technical skills

 Most employers are already confident that if you’re applying you know MS Office, and other basic computing programs.
-If you have coding experience, are familiar with Balsamiq or other prototyping tools, this is also good to be mentioned.
-If your tech background is mostly in Word, it’s probably best to leave part this off the resume for now.
+If you have coding experience, are familiar with Balsamiq or other prototyping tools, this is also good to mention.
+If your tech background is mostly in Word, it’s probably best to leave part this off the resume for now!

 Be relevant to the PM role

 Leverage the experience you have that is most relevant to the position you are applying to, in this case, Product Manager.
 If it’s an app company, and you built one, make sure you mention it.
 If you worked in sales and it’s PM’ing for a sales tool, make sure that’s in there somewhere as well.
 This makes you more relatable to the industry and the employer.

 Don’t rely only on your resume